South Mineral Creek Falls

 There are two different tiers you can access with the cascading waters rushing down towards Clear Creek.
 With the elevation at a staggering height of over 10,000 feet, the Colorado snow helps maintain constant flow year round.
-The upper section of the falls drops roughly 35 feet into a fairly large swimming hole where it then flows to the lower south mineral creek fall where it drops another 20 feet into the more scenic section where patrons typically stop to view the waters.
+The upper section of the falls drops roughly 35 feet into a fairly large swimming hole where it then flows to the lower south mineral creek fall and drops again an additional 20 feet into the more scenic section where patrons typically stop to view the waters.

 What makes South Mineral Creek Falls so special compared to others is the crystal turquoise color of the water.
-Because it’s fed by snow melt rather than a lake or river, combined with sediment and powder from glaciers local to the area, the contrasting difference between the water and red rocks gives it the picturesque views most see discovery channel.
-It’s truly one of the hidden gems in Colorado and a must place to visit if you are camping or hiking in the area.
+Because it’s fed by snow melt rather than a lake or river and then combined with sediment and powder from glaciers local to the area, the contrasting difference between the water and red rocks gives it the picturesque views most only see on discovery channel.
+It’s truly one of the hidden gems with the San Juan National Forest of Colorado and a must place to visit if you are camping or hiking in the area.

 Directions and Location of South Mineral Creek Falls